 -Blues and Balboa classes – These will run in short sets following level 3 sets and will be at beginner or intermediate level – all dancers are encouraged to attend these and if you are doing level 2 then the attendance is free.
 See the Latest News for details of what upcoming styles are on and when.

 For the purposes of these classes, “Level 1” means you know nothing (or have forgotten most things) in the style, whilst level 2 means you’ve done a number of classes, and know enough basic moves that you are happy social dancing for at least a whole song in the style (nothing flashy required – come along to class and learn the cool stuff!).
 If you’re unsure, flick us an email at firstname.lastname@example.org to check.

 Attend more than one level but only pay for one!

-As usual, if you’re taking classes at a given level you are welcome to attend classes at a lower level for free – this not only helps you recap and consolidate your own dancing, but helps newer dancers develop by having more experienced peeps in class with them (note that if the level down is particularly full, or if you are contributing to a large imbalance in leads/follows then we make ask more experienced people to step out).
+If you’re taking classes at a given level you are welcome to attend classes at a lower level for free – this not only helps you recap and consolidate your own dancing, but helps newer dancers develop by having more experienced peeps in class with them (note that if the level down is particularly full, or if you are contributing to a large imbalance in leads/follows then we make ask more experienced people to step out).
 If you are a level 2 plus and wish to continue attending level 2 intro for added practice (at no extra cost) then you will need to change venues in between.
 We ask that you discreetly slip out of class five minutes before the end of level 2 intro, and head across to Knox promptly to join the warm up for level 2+.